**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 7. Call to Action

-• End your email with a clear call to action, such as requesting a meeting, phone call, or the opportunity to send further information about your services.
+• End your email with a clear call to action, such as requesting a meeting, phone call, or the opportunity to send to make matters more complex information about your services.

 8. Follow-Up

-• Plan a follow-up email or call if you haven't heard back within a week or two, to reiterate your interest and offer additional information or insights.
+• Plan a follow-up email or call if you haven’t heard back within a week or two, again your interest and offer additional information or discoveries.

 5-Step List for Approaching Local Businesses About Your Videography Skills